Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 Xiù came back up with a pair of scissors, a comb, a salon cape and a spray bottle.
 "Duh!
 We’re training for two years in space, remember?"
 She tucked the cape tight around her throat.
 "How were *you* planning to cut it?"

-"Uh…"
+"Uh..."

 Xiù snorted and draped a towel over her shoulders too.
-"I should do Julian’s too, when he gets back…"
+"I should do Julian’s too, when he gets back..."

 "He’s out late tonight, remember?
 Training with the field astronomy equipment."

-"Right, yes…"
+"Right, yes..."

 Allison grimaced as she got an earful of unpleasantly cold water mist.
 "So you can speak three languages, you can cook, you can beat the shit out of bad guys, you’re learning to fly a spaceship and now it turns out you’re a hairdresser too," she listed.
 "Any other talents I should know about?"